George Kessler: Kansas City

 Kessler soon opened an office in Kansas City and went looking for more work.
-In 1887 he was commissioned to bring order to a hollow that formed the center of Kansas City's fashionable Hyde Park neighborhood.
+In 1887, he was commissioned to bring order to a hollow that formed the center of Kansas City's fashionable Hyde Park neighborhood.
 Kessler landscaped the hollow and then encircled it with a boulevard to prevent residents from turning it into part of their backyards.
 The layout spurred sales of stately homes along the boulevard.

-The success of the project drew the attention of The Kansas City Star publisher, William Rockhill Nelson, who would champion the City Beautiful Movement.
+The success of the project drew the attention of Kansas City Star publisher William Rockhill Nelson, who would champion the City Beautiful Movement.

 On May 31, 1890, Kessler applied to become the landscape architect for the city's newly created Park Board.
 Following court challenges on whether the city could issue bonds to fund parks, Kansas City finally got the approvals to create a park board on March 5, 1892, thanks to the efforts of August Meyer.
 Kessler had earlier designed the grounds of Meyer's house in what is today's Kansas City Art Institute.
 Kansas City's model for park and boulevard systems would be used by numerous cities.
 Kessler was hired as the board's engineer.

 Kessler later worked with Meyer to lay out the city's street grid including a parks and boulevard system.
 The initial 1893 plan called for 9.85 mi of boulevards and 323.45 acre of parks.
 The Paseo was named after the famed Paseo de la Reforma, one of Mexico City's most fashionable boulevards.

-Between 1899 and 1901 he worked on the first plans for Gage Park in Topeka.
+Between 1899 and 1901, he worked on the first plans for Gage Park in Topeka.

 On May 14, 1900, Kessler married Ida Grant Field of Kansas City, Missouri.
 They had one son, George Edward Kessler, Jr.